The following Practice Compliance guidance note provides comprehensive and up to date legal information covering:

 This Practice Note discusses typical pitfalls in wills and probate practice and how to avoid them.

-A letter of engagement or Client care letter (preferably signed by the client) provides powerful evidence of the scope of services agreed, setting parameters on the duties owed, as well as
+A letter of engagement (preferably signed by the client) provides powerful evidence of the scope of services agreed, setting parameters on the duties owed, as well as including key exclusions and other limits on liability (such

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.